 Have you just decided to tie the knot, and now you’re embarking on planning your dream wedding?
 This might be the happiest moment of your life and, let’s face it…also the most stressful.
 You undoubtedly want your dream wedding, and that means hundreds of small and big decisions, all of which need to fall within a set budget.
-You need nothing short of a miracle or perhaps a checklist of ideas that can help you create an unforgettable destination wedding without breaking the bank.
+You need a checklist of ideas that can help you create an unforgettable destination wedding without breaking the bank.

 How To Plan Your Dream Destination Wedding